android/camera-samples/CameraXExtensions/README.md

 =================================

 This sample demonstrates using Camera Extensions with CameraX API to capture a JPEG.
-The source code shows ax example of how to display the camera preview, query for supported extensions, select an extension, and capture a still image.
+The source code shows an example of how to display the camera preview, query for supported extensions, select an extension, and capture a still image.

 Introduction